 We want patients to feel knowledgeable and confident about their upcoming surgery.
 Study the information below to help you plan for your procedure.
 If you have questions, contact your surgery coordinator at (210) 617-4140.

 Three to four days after meeting with your urologist to discuss your surgery, you can expect a call from your surgery coordinator to arrange a surgery date and explain the pre-surgery instructions.

 Your urologist has specific days set aside for performing surgery.
 You can view your urologist’s surgery days on his or her profile page.
 The exact date of your procedure will be determined by the urgency of your health situation, your availability, and the availability of your surgeon, the anesthesiologist and the hospital or surgical facility.

 Your urologist is authorized to perform surgery at most major private hospitals in the city.
+For most out-patient surgical procedures, the location will be the Pasteur Plaza Surgery Center, which is a division of Urology San Antonio.
 Your surgery coordinator will tell you which hospital or ambulatory surgery center is recommended for your case.
 You can take comfort in knowing that the staff is used to working closely with your doctor and has the necessary surgical equipment for your procedure.

 If you need to cancel surgery because of a schedule conflict or if you become ill, notify your surgery coordinator right away.

 Our office will verify your insurance benefits for your procedure.
 If an authorization, pre-certification or a referral from your primary care provider or insurance carrier is needed, we’ll request it on your behalf.

 All patients preparing for surgery must stop taking aspirin-containing medications and herbal supplements at least 7 days prior to surgery.
 These medications interfere with blood clotting and continuing to take them could lead to excessive bleeding during and after your procedure.